TraderPilotTraderPilot

 Futures copy trading explained properly.

-What futures copy trading is, how it works with prop firm accounts and which rules you have to respect to stay out of trouble.
+What futures copy trading is, how it works with prop firm accounts (TopStep, Apex, MyFundedFutures), local vs. cloud copying, real latency numbers and what firms allow in 2026.

 — Summary